ydahal1/ydahal1/ReadMe.md

 I know you are here for jokes, No worries !!
 Here are some new ones.
 Keep checking back for more laugh-out-loud jokes, brought to you by the dynamic duo of Chat GPT and GitHub Actions! __If they are not funny, blame OpenAI__

-1. Why do programmers prefer dark mode?
-Because light attracts bugs.
+1. Why did the software engineer go broke?
+Because he used up all his cache!

-2. Why was the computer cold?
-It left its Windows open.
+2. Why did the cyber security expert always carry a pencil and paper?
+In case he needed to draw a firewall!

-3. Why did the cybersecurity expert break up with their computer?
-It had way too many trust issues.
+3. Why was the computer cold?
+It left its Windows open!

-4. Why do programmers always mix up Christmas and Halloween?
-Because Oct 31 == Dec 25.
+4. Why was the software developer always calm?
+Because they had good exception handling skills!

 [
-Sun Feb 25 00:19:59 UTC 2024
+Mon Feb 26 00:18:55 UTC 2024
  ]